noinsight/robot-framework-example/README.md

 See the command line in file BBC.Robot to run these tests.

-They require a Python installation with the robot framework library installed.
+They require a Python installation with the Robot Framework library installed.